graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-06/papers/2024-06-28-cope-encoding.md

 ### Results

 CoPE is tested on a variety of artificial tasks (like selective copying/counting and the [Flip-Flop task](https://arxiv.org/abs/2306.00946)) where standard PE methods perform poorly.
-For all of them, CoPE yields strong improvements and better generalization to out-of-distribution data.
+For all of them, CoPE yields strong improvements and better generalisation to out-of-distribution data.

 <img src="{{ page.image_dir | append: 'cope_results.png' | relative_url }}" alt="CoPE experimental results">

-Moreover, CoPE improves in perplexity over Relative PE for language and code modelling with small Transformers (20M-100M parameters), also showing better generalization to longer contexts than the ones seen in training.
+Moreover, CoPE improves in perplexity over Relative PE for language and code modelling with small Transformers (20M-100M parameters), also showing better generalisation to longer contexts than the ones seen in training.

 <img src="{{ page.image_dir | append: 'cope_ppl.png' | relative_url }}" alt="CoPE experimental results on longer contexts">

 ### Takeaways

 Despite the limited scale of experiments, the results show a promising step in the direction of making the reasoning and abstraction abilities of Transformers even more flexible.
-It will be interesting to see how CoPE performs on larger models and quantify the trade-off between performance gains and additional computation costs on real-world downstream tasks.
+It will be interesting to see how CoPE performs on larger models, and quantify the trade-off between performance gains and additional computation costs on real-world downstream tasks.